Comp-era/haddock3/README.md

 ---

 ### Build Your Own HADDOCK3 Container
 Containerization techniques enable highly reproducible, customizable, and scalable scientific workflows.
-If you want to understand how the container is built under the hood or customize it for   your own workflows, follow these detailed steps:
+If you want to understand how the container is built under the hood from scratch or customize it for your own workflows, follow these detailed steps:
 1. **Clone**

     ```bash